Indiana School for the Blind and Visually Impaired

-Indiana School for the Blind and Visually Impaired, or ISBVI, established in 1847 as the Indiana School for the Blind and also known as the Indiana Institution for the Education of the Blind, is a residential school for Indiana youth that are blind or have low vision in Indianapolis, USA.
-The school was founded in 1847.
-In 1930 it was relocated to its present location.
+Indiana School for the Blind and Visually Impaired, or ISBVI, established in 1847 as the Indiana School for the Blind and also known as the Indiana Institution for the Education of the Blind, is a residential school for Indiana youth that are blind or have low vision in Indianapolis, Indiana, United States.

+In 1930, the school was relocated to its present location at 7725 North College Avenue in Indianapolis.
 The school added the "and Visually Impaired" to its name in 2007 and continues to use it today, despite "students who are blind or have low vision" being the currently accepted term.

 Students are able to attend the school from pre-school to high school, up to age 22.
-The current student population is estimated between 150 and 175 students; there are also an equal number of educators, maintenance, outreach, administrators and residential staff.
+The total enrollment has exceeded 150 students; there are also an equal number of educators, maintenance, outreach, administrators, and residential staff.

 The Lions Clubs of Indiana support the institution as one of their state projects through monetary donations and volunteerism.
 ISBVI has a youth Lions Club called the Indiana School for the Blind and Visually Impaired Leo Club.

-Their colors are green and white.
-Their mascot is the rocket.
+The school's colors are green and white and their mascot is the rocket.
 They play sports such as swimming, cheerleading, wrestling, goalball, and track and field.